 The NCGA Public Links Championship began in 1966 at Spyglass Hill and is the premier event for the public-course player.
-The 36-hole stroke-play tournament has been played at Spyglass Hill every year, with the exception of 1992, 1996 and 1997.
-Beginning in 2013, the event began having Bayonet GC host one day and Spyglass Hill GC host the other.
-The reason for the change is due to an expanded field, allowing for more participants in the championship.
+The 36-hole stroke-play tournament originally was played at Spyglass Hill every year, with the exception of 1992, 1996 and 1997.

 The tournament has always included a championship flight for players with handicap indexes of 5.4 or less and two handicap divisions for players with an index of 5.5 to 36.4.
-Beginning in 2013, with the championship and net fields being expanded, 120 players competed in the championship field, while another 120 competed in the net field.
 Historically, 40 players made up the championship field, while 80 players made up of two 40 player net fields.
 Contestants must be bona fide public course players who do not hold playing privileges in any course from which the general public is excluded.

 Ryan King holds the scoring record set in 1999 of six-under-par 138.
 Only three players have managed back-to-back victories, Mike Powers in 1972 and 1973, Mitch Thomas in 1978 and 1979, and Scott Hardy in 2010 and 2011.
 Four-time NCGA Player of the Year Casey Boyns still reigns with the most NCGA Public Links wins, having claimed the trophy four times.

-Qualifying II for the 2014 Public Links Championship take place March 7 at the following courses:
+Qualifying for the 2018 Public Links Championship takes place March 22 at the following courses:

 |1992||Lou Alvarez at Poppy Hills||74-74-148|